LLOR3NZ-RBX/Berezaa-Method-Data-Migration-Tool/README.md

     local productPrice = Products[productName].price
     local migratedDsName = "coins"
     local migratedDs = DataStoreService:GetDataStore(migratedDsName)
-    if BerezaaMethodDataMigrationTool:GetAndMigrateIfNeeded(migratedDsName, player.UserId, "coins/" .. player.UserId) >= productPrice then
+    local numCoins = BerezaaMethodDataMigrationTool:GetAndMigrateIfNeeded(migratedDsName, player.UserId, "coins/" .. player.UserId) -- gets data and migrates it
+    if  numCoins >= productPrice then
         print("Buying product", productName)
-        migratedDs:IncrementAsync(player.UserId, -productPrice)
+        migratedDs:SetAsync(player.UserId, numCoins - productPrice)
     end
 end)
 ```

 A second function, `MigrateIfNeeded()` is provided as well for migrating keys at an as-needs basis.
+This should only be used for migrating individual keys, or for reverting back to the version stored in the Berezaa Method Data Store.

 ## API
 ### `BerezaaMethodDataMigrationTool:GetAndMigrateIfNeeded(migratedDataStoreName, key, berezaaMethodStandardDataStoreName, berezaaMethodOrderedDataStoreName)`